isomerpages/singapore-customs-old/_businesses/05a-National-Single-Window/01b-TradeNet-Overview.md

 TradeNet has been the focus of several academic studies since its introduction.
 Below is a non-exhaustive list of published journal articles about TradeNet:

--   King, J. and Konsynski, B. (1990). *Singapore TradeNet: A Tale of One City.
-Harvard Business School.*
+-   King, J. and Konsynski, B. (1990).
+Singapore TradeNet: A Tale of One City. *Harvard Business School.*

 -   Teo, H.H., Tan, C.Y. and Wei, K.K.
-(1997). *Organisational Transformation Using Electronic Data Interchange: The Case of TradeNet® in Singapore (Vol. 13, No. 4, pp.139-165).
-Journal of Management Information Systems.*
+(1997).
+Organisational Transformation Using Electronic Data Interchange: The Case of TradeNet® in Singapore. *Journal of Management Information Systems, 13*(4), 139-165.

 ## For more information on TradeNet